 Having the press cover your event can create just the buzz you need to raise your organization’s visibility at a local, regional or even national level, and increase public support for your cause.
-But just because you disseminate a well-positioned media advisory, doesn’t mean that reporters will be enticed to cover the event.
-On the other hand, if you integrate the following tactics into your media relations strategy, they just might come.

 As with all effective marketing tactics, understanding how your audience want to receive your message is important.
 When it comes to delivering messages to media contacts, communicate with them via the medium that is most appealing to them.
 So, when courting television news reporters, consider sending an electronic media advisory with a link to a short promotional video or a video news release (VNR) that announces your event.
 For print media outlets, email is also a great delivery vehicle.
 However, when emailing your media advisory to these outlets be sure to attach a Word or PDF version of the advisory.
 This makes it easier for reporters to share your event details with colleagues.
 For online media outlets, be sure to include social media activities in your outreach efforts.
 Most reporters are very active on Facebook, Twitter and Instagram and use these platforms to connect with viewers, readers, and online audiences.